 Recreational retail marijuana dispensaries are open for business, in addition to medical marijuana dispensaries.
 There are now over 400 recreational marijuana dispensaries and over 400 medical dispensaries open in Colorado.
 For the full directory of stores, click here.

 How much marijuana can I buy or possess?

 Any adult 21 years or older is allowed to purchase up to 1 ounce (28 grams) in a single transaction (previously, tourists were restricted to only 7 grams per transaction), however they may possess up to 2 ounces.
 Medical patients are allowed to posses up to 2 ounces, or 40g of concentrate, or 20,000mg in other infused forms (such as edibles).
 Larger amounts for possession are permitted to medical patients granted extended plant counts for severe illnesses.

-Note that you can buy a mix of flower (or bud), edibles and concentrates, but the laws have changed as of October 1, 2016.
-Because the MED argues that some products (like concentrates) have a higher level of THC than flower, you won't be able to purchase the same amount in both forms.
+Note that you can buy a mix of flower (or bud), edibles and concentrates, but the laws regarding how much have changed as of October 1, 2016.
 The 'Marijuana Equivalency' rules impact recreational sales only, but state that 1oz of flower = 8g of concentrate (shatter, wax, etc.) while 1oz of flower = 800mg of edibles.

 It's important to remember that these regulations apply to sales, not possession.
 As per the Colorado Constitution, you are allowed to legally posses 1oz (or 28g) of THC.
 Learn more here.

 What types of marijuana are available?